wobey/Web-Scraper/README.md

 ### Requirements
 You will need:
 1) Pyhton 3.6,
-2) a Linux environment (haven't tested in Windows or Mac),
+2) Linux environment (haven't tested in Windows or Mac),
 3) BeautifulSoup,
 4) PyODBC (and the appropraite drivers for your server),
 5) smtplib (for automated email alerts),
 6) the Requests library,
 7) and a database + appropriate tables (I will not provide a guide for that).

-collector.py will require you to modify some hard coded variables in the main function:
+collector.py will require you to modify these hard coded variables in the main function after you setup your database and ODBC driver:
 ```python
 database = 'database'
 username = 'username'